 Depending on the nature of the lifestyle clauses included, they may be difficult to enforce, as violations may be challenging to prove.

 Pre-nups can be an effective way to protect your assets and interests in the event of a breakdown of the relationship.
 They can also minimize conflict or avoid future litigation by carefully outlining how the couple will deal with many major issues that can become contentious during a separation or divorce.
 This can be helpful even if you are not Beyonce and Jay-Z, or any other incredibly wealthy couple.

 Furthermore, rather than cursing a marriage or indicating its inevitable end, the process of negotiating a prenup can actually be beneficial: helping couples communicate, to address major issues fundamental to a relationship, and to agree on what they want in their relationship in advance of taking the big step of getting married.
 Discussing expectations in advance of a marriage can help a couple identify any potential problems in advance, and can ultimately foster a healthier relationship.

 If you do decide you would like to enter into a prenup before you get married, or if you are already married and want a postnup drafted, you and your partner will have to see a separate lawyer and each obtain independent legal advice.

-The Toronto family lawyers at Lex Arbesman Legal have many years of experience advising clients on all domestic contracts including prenups, postnups, and cohabitation agreements.
+The Toronto family lawyers at NULaw have many years of experience advising clients on all domestic contracts including prenups, postnups, and cohabitation agreements.
 Our ultimate goal is to protect property and other assets of each of our clients, and mitigate any future risk they may face in the event of a marriage breakdown.
 Contact us online or at 416-481-5604 to book a consultation.